 - Basic shared parenting is an arrangement under which one parent keeps a child or children overnight for less than 35 percent of the year.

 - Extended shared parenting is an arrangement under which each parent keeps a child or children overnight for more than 35 percent of the year.

 In either type, both parents contribute to the child’s expenses, in addition to the payment of child support.

 There is a lot at stake for you when dealing with child custody in West Virginia.
 We aim for amicable resolutions and help you draft a parenting plan that creates the least amount of upheaval in your child’s life.

 Even after a divorce is settled, your circumstances can change.
 You or your former spouse may want to make changes to agreements, including custody.
 We are aware that the last thing you want to do is go back to court.
 We can help you, as we successfully helped a client with a custody modification in the West Virginia Supreme Court of Appeals.

 Get the guidance you need for workable West Virginia child custody

 We offer compassionate counsel and extensive experience to help you with your child custody decisions.
-Make an appointment for a free consultation with Roger A. Isla or at our Weirton office at 304.914.3573 or our Steubenville office at 740.264.3700 or contact Isla Law Offices online.
+Make an appointment for a free consultation with Roger A. Isla or at our Weirton office at 304.914.3573 or contact Isla Law Offices online.
 Our office is conveniently located in downtown Weirton and is very accessible from anywhere in the West Virginia panhandle or eastern Ohio.